Module convener: Colm Connaughton

 This is a core module for the MathSys CDT, in which students work in groups on research projects provided by external partners of the Centre.
 This module relies on knowledge gained in core MathSys MSc taught modules preparing students for research collaborations and teamwork skills.
 The students will learn how to apply the skills and methods they acquired in the MSc taught programme on a research project related to real-world problems.
 They will undertake research in groups under the guidance of a CDT staff member and an external partner.

 See Module Resources for details of the individual projects and assessment forms.

-Thursday 4th February (noon) - deadline for students to rank project preferences
+Friday 04 February (12 noon) - deadline for students to rank project preferences

-Monday 7th June (noon) - deadline for written reports
+Monday 06 June (12 noon) - deadline for written reports (upload here)

-Assessment of the RSGs will be primarily group based and will include teamworking skills as part of the assessment criteria.
-Details of assessment criteria will be updated regularly on the Module Resources page.
+Assessment of the RSGs will be primarily group-based and will include teamworking skills as part of the assessment criteria.
+Details of assessment criteria will be updated on the Module Resources page.

 - Participation and contribution to overall execution of project (individual assessment): 25% + pass/fail hurdle.